Building in Promontory Club

 Back in 2015 I wrote a blog about the "What Size of Home Can I Build in Promontory?" and almost three years later I wanted to do a review to see if there had been any updates.
 Promontory has clarified the design guidelines and Item 4.1 is now much more detailed.
 You'll see now that there are requirements if you would like to build a home over 8,000 square feet.
-Section 4.2 goes into the possibility of Prefabricated Buildings states all homes and buildings must be built on site.
-Section 4.3 discusses Height and Massing of Structures and so on.
+Section 4.2 goes into the possibility of Prefabricated Buildings states all homes and buildings must be built on-site.
+Section 4.3 discusses the Height and Massing of Structures and so on.
 I have highlighted some of the most important aspects of the building size regulation in Promontory below but one important thing to note is that these guidelines are so detailed it's often easier to use a local Park City architect that is familiar with the rules, regulations, and correct building materials to design your property.

 "4.1 Building Size

 The goal of all Owners, Architects, and Builders who are designing and constructing homes within Promontory should be to create the highest quality homes within the smallest possible volume, without depriving Owners of a legitimate need for space.
 The natural landforms which are currently dominant at Promontory should remain that way.
 The existing quiet mountain repose and natural harmony so unique to Promontory can only be maintained if all constructed homes, improvements, and landscaping remains subservient to and naturally blends into existing landforms and landscape.